Justin Wilson (politician)

-Justin M. Wilson (born March 11, 1979) is an American politician who has served as Mayor of Alexandria, Virginia since January 2, 2019.
-He previously served on the Alexandria City Council, including a term as Vice Mayor from 2016 to 2019.
+Justin Marshall Wilson (born March 11, 1979) is an American politician who was the mayor of Alexandria, Virginia, from 2019 to 2025.
+Before that, he served on the Alexandria City Council, including a term as vice mayor from 2016 to 2019.
 He is a member of the Democratic Party.
+On December 1, 2023, he announced that he would not seek re-election in 2024.

 Biography

-Wilson was born in Cheverly, Maryland and grew up in Washington, D.C. and Fairfax County, Virginia.
-He graduated from John R. Lewis High School (Springfield, VA) when it was under the name of Robert E. Lee High School and Virginia Commonwealth University.
-Wilson got his start in politics in the Virginia Young Democrats, and later served as a page for Don Beyer, during Beyer's tenure as Lieutenant Governor of Virginia.
-He married Alex Crawford-Batt in 2001, three years after meeting at a Democratic state convention while in college.
+Wilson was born in Cheverly, Maryland, to a Caucasian mother and African-American father, and grew up in Washington, D.C., and Fairfax County, Virginia.
+He graduated from John R. Lewis High School in Springfield, Virginia, when it was named Robert E. Lee High School, and Virginia Commonwealth University.
+He began in politics in the Virginia Young Democrats and was later a page for Don Beyer during Beyer's tenure as lieutenant governor of Virginia.

 Wilson was elected to the Alexandria City Council in 2007 but lost his bid for re-election in 2009.
 He was elected to the council for a second time in the 2012 election, and was re-elected in 2015.
-As the council member with the highest vote total in the 2015 election, he served as Vice Mayor for the following council term.
+As the council member with the highest vote total in the 2015 election, he served as vice mayor for the following council term.

-In the 2018 Democratic mayoral primary, Wilson defeated incumbent mayor and fellow Democrat Allison Silberberg, by a margin of 52% to 47%.
+In the 2018 Democratic mayoral primary, Wilson defeated the incumbent mayor and fellow Democrat Allison Silberberg, by a margin of 52% to 47%.
 No other candidate qualified for the November general election ballot, so Wilson ran unopposed, although write-in votes were permitted; Wilson received 93% of the votes cast.

 In a rematch, Wilson defeated Allison Silberberg in the 2021 Democratic primary, 57% to 43%.
+Wilson defeated the Republican nominee, Annetta Catchings, in the general election, by a margin of 68% to 31%.

-Because Alexandria's mayor serves only part-time, Wilson also works for Amtrak as a senior director of vendor and contract management.
-He is married with two children.
+Because Alexandria's mayor is only part-time, Wilson also works for Amtrak as a senior director of vendor and contract management.

+Personal life

+Wilson married Alex Crawford-Batt in 2001, three years after meeting her at a Democratic state convention while in college.
+They have two children.